-The symptoms of bowel cancer can be mistaken for smaller ailments however if any of these symptoms listed below should last longer than 3 weeks you must visit a doctor.
+The symptoms of bowel cancer can be mistaken for smaller ailments; however, if any of the symptoms listed below should last longer than 3 weeks, you must visit a doctor.

 Although these symptoms alone are unlikely to be cancer, it is important that bowel cancer is detected as early as possible, so do not hesitate to contact your doctor if you are worried about any of the below.

-- Bloating, discomfort, and abdominal pains – Also a lack of appetite with these symptoms can occur even if you are eating less because of the discomfort.
+- Bloating, discomfort, and abdominal pains – A lack of appetite with these symptoms can occur even if you are eating less because of the discomfort.

-- Change in bowel habits – A noticeable change of how frequent you pass stools and a change in texture of the stool.
+- Change in bowel habits – A noticeable change of how frequently you pass stools and a change in the texture of the stool.

 - Constipation over a long period of time.